 I am never one to advocate for dwelling on the past.
 I’ve done it enough and it is not something that I believe makes me stronger.

 Now learning from the past is something very different.
-Whether we know a past event holds a few nuggets of knowledge, or are constantly revisited by an event over and over, it’s time to do some work and learn.
+Whether we already know a past event holds a few nuggets of knowledge, or are just constantly revisited by an event over and over, it’s time to do some work and learn.

 If upon digging into a topic from your past you realize there is some pretty heavy emotional or psychological findings, then please make sure you take the appropriate steps to seek out a proper medical professional.
 You don’t need to go that road alone if you discover something significant like that along your journey.